13 Types Of Writing Every Writer Should Master

 Many people use diaries as an external way to process how they’re feeling to deal with anger, regret, grief, fear, jealousy, and sadness

 That point aside, many people use diaries as an external way to process how they’re feeling to deal with anger, regret, grief, fear, jealousy, and sadness.
 It’s cheaper than therapy.
+Diary writing can be a positive experience.
+People often write about what they’re grateful for, express their joy around fortuitous events, or set life goals and celebrate accomplishments.

-Examples of diary writing include
+Examples of diary writing include:

 • The Diary of Anne Frank